Madavaishnavi/Image-classification-CNN/README.md

 # Image-classification-CNN
-This projectdelves into Convolutional Neural Networks (CNNs) to tackle the challenge of image classification for everyday objects, with a focus on discerning between airplanes, ships, and cars.
+This project delves into Convolutional Neural Networks (CNNs) to tackle the challenge of image classification for everyday objects, with a focus on discerning between airplanes, ships, and cars.